Step-By-Step Guide To Calibrating Your Water Test Kit

 Step 2: Clean the Test Cell

-Clean the test cell thoroughly with distilled water to remove any residual chemicals or debris that could affect your calibration.
+Clean the test cell thoroughly with distilled water to remove any residual chemicals or debris that could affect your calibration of your water test kit.

 Step 3: Prevent Cross-Contamination